 The management and handling of hazardous substances and dangerous goods in NSW is controlled under the Work Health and Safety Act 2011 and the Work Health and Safety Regulation 2011.
-There are also Hazardous and Offensive Development Application Guidelines published by the Department of Planning, Industry and Environment that apply in NSW.
-No hazardous or offensive goods are currently stored or handled at the Granges Pit site in large quantities.
+There are also Hazardous and Offensive Development Application Guidelines that apply in NSW.
+No hazardous or offensive goods are currently stored or handled at the Lees Pit site in large quantities.
 Any handling of fuel, oils and chemicals will be temporary in nature and carefully limited / managed by PSC staff or approved contractors.
 A specific approval under this legislation and policy framework is not required to be obtained for the proposal.